ivan-zapreev/Distributed-Translation-Infrastructure/demo/tls/README.md

 After these steps are done the console and web clients may be run.
 The exact steps for doing these are given in the subsections below.
 To terminate the servers infrastructure and finish the demo:

 * Return to the terminal running the `./start.sh` script and press **Enter**;

+The next subsections assume the servers infrastructure running.

 ### Running Console client